Total Credits: 14.4 MCLE, 10.9 Ethics, 2.0 Elimination of Bias

 All About Litigation - May it please the court: Judicial advice and insights on appeals

 Presented by: Hon.
 Zel Fischer, Hon.
 Becky Borthwick, Hon.
 John Torbitzky, Hon.
-Janet Sutton
+Alok Ahuja

 Moderator: Erv Switzer